-In my last few articles, I talked about how you can plan a trip to Gangotri; including details on how to reach, best time to visit, places to see and things to do.
-Continuing in the same series, in this post, I will provide a detailed description of Gaumukh Trek which is one of the biggest tourist attractions of Gangotri.
+In this post, I will provide a detailed description of Gaumukh Trek which is one of the biggest tourist attractions of Gangotri.
 In fact, it is this 18 kilometers long trail to Gaumukh that attracts 90% of the tourists here.
-There are majorly two kinds of people that visit Gangotri; either the devotees or the adventure enthusiasts; and for both of them, walking to Gaumukh and tracing River Ganges back to its origin is one of the biggest attraction of a trip to Gangotri.
+There are majorly two kinds of people that visit Gangotri; either the devotees or the adventure enthusiasts.
+For both of them, walking to Gaumukh and tracing River Ganges back to its origin is one of the biggest parts of a trip to Gangotri.

 Image: Barry Silver